sabpdo/portfolio-sabpdo/docs/assignments/assignment3.md

 Social Wellness Notifications: To combat social isolation, GoldenBook sends timely reminders to users, encouraging them to reach out to friends and family, ensuring they stay connected.

 GoldenBook is crafted with input from elderly users to ensure accessibility and ease of use.
-We believe that everyone deserves a safe and supportive space to connect and thrive.
+Everyone deserves a safe and supportive space to connect and thrive.
 Join us in creating a vibrant community with GoldenBook—where your connections matter!

 ## Functional Design